D-Tsonev/SEI-Project-2/README.md

 This was my first pair project, and overall the dynamic worked well producing an application we were proud of.
 I learnt a lot about collaborating, communicating, planning,using Live Share to work on the same code in real-time.
 This worked well enough for this short project, but I probably would not use this for a bigger project when it would be more useful to divide and conquer.
 One aspect that I would improve for the next group or pair project is the delegation of different tasks.
 In my opinion, we spent too much time screen-sharing on the same tasks when these could have easily been delegated, allowing us more time to add more features to our finished application.

+## Future Features

+To create a better user experience, I will implement a filter function that will display holidays filtered by national, local, religious and observance.